tomjoht/tomjoht.github.io/_posts/2019/4/2019-04-22-first-look-at-doc360-bridging-support-and-tech-pubs-tools.md

 - writing
 keywords: Document360, knowledge base authoring tool, hybrid solution
 bitlink: https://rebrand.ly/doc360prodreviewirbw
-summary: "<a href='https://rebrand.ly/doc360' rel='nofollow'>Document360</a> is a new authoring and publishing tool that spans the needs of both support teams creating KB content and technical writers creating documentation.
+description: "<a href='https://rebrand.ly/doc360' rel='nofollow'>Document360</a> is a new authoring and publishing tool that spans the needs of both support teams creating KB content and technical writers creating documentation.
 Document360 provides a good balance of features that will satisfy both audiences.
 Launched in July 2017, Document360 is already growing rapidly with a robust customer base.
 In this post, I'll show screenshots related to many of these features and talk about the need to bridge the gap between KB and tech doc content."
 ---

 *Note: Document360 is one of my site sponsors.*